sysen-limited/grunt-cucumber-coverage/README.md

 grunt.loadNpmTasks('grunt-cucumber-coverage');
 ```

+> Tip:
-> Tip: We recommend when using grunt to use the project [load-grunt-tasks](https://www.github.com/sindresorhus/load-grunt-tasks) to simplify your inclusion of grunt task dependencies.
+> We recommend when using grunt to use the project [load-grunt-tasks](https://www.github.com/sindresorhus/load-grunt-tasks) to simplify your inclusion of grunt task dependencies.

 ## Usage Examples

 ```
 cucumber_coverage: {
     example: {
-        files: {
-            cwd: 'example/features',
-            src: '**/*.feature'
+        src: 'example/features',
-        },
         options: {
             coverage: 'example/src',
             check: {